candytale55/All-Python-Code-Snippets-2020/README.md

 #### **Creating the board:**
 * A variable _board_ is set it equal to an empty list.
 Using the built-in _range()_ Python function, looping 5 times will generate the board, which will be a 5 x 5 grid of all "O"s, for “ocean.”

 * Function **_print_board_** takes a single argument, _board_in_.
 It prints the board out like a grid with each row on its own line using a for loop to iterates through each row in board and print it to the screen.
+To get rid of the quote marks and commas part of the list structure we use the _.join_ method with a " " string.

 #### To-do list: